Chargeprice API Documentation

 By using the Chargeprice API, you are accepting the entirety of the following terms.
 These terms are subject to change at any time without notice.

-It is not permitted to use any other API key than the one(s) provided by Chargeprice (it is not allowed to e.g. use the API key from https://www.chargeprice.app).
+It is not permitted to use any other API key than the one(s) provided by Chargeprice.
+It is not allowed to use the API key from https://www.chargeprice.app or other Chargeprice applications.

 Additionally the provided API key must only be used for the application that was agreed on with Chargeprice.
 Any use in a new application must be requested first.